beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ```
 Here we fetch the device locale in order to initialize the translation library.

-## 2. Home screen widget development

-### 1. Set up local development environment
-TODO

-### 2. Develop a new widget

-In order to ease the development of third-party widgets we created an example widget.
-The widget uses the Beekeeper SDK accessible through the HomeScreenSDK to fetch and display user profiles.

-Make sure to follow the instruction steps in the code to find the essential bits and pieces.

-The code can be found [here](https://github.com/beekpr/examples/tree/FUL-21524/home-screen-widget/profiles).

-### 3. Publish your widget

-TODO

 ## 3. Configuring the home screen for a tenant